UPDATE on LGBTQ Rights in the Workplace

 - Sexual harassment/Quid Pro Quo: misconduct linked to a grant or denial of an economic benefit.

-Gender discrimination is a complex area of the law and workers should consult with discrimination lawyers if they feel they are being sexually harassed or treated unequally because of their gender.
+Gender discrimination is a complex area of the law and workers should consult with sex or gender discrimination lawyers if they feel they are being sexually harassed or treated unequally because of their gender.

 Days after she complained to management and called an employee hotline to report the harassment she was terminated.
 According to surveys reported by the non-profit GLAAD, more than 40% of lesbian, gay, and bisexual people and almost 90% of transgender people have experienced employment discrimination, harassment or mistreatment within their lifetime.
 While the landscape for LGBT workers is evolving more and more towards equality, employers still have a long way to go.